JCode1986/ChiropracticWellness/README.md

 cd YourRepo/YourProject
 dotnet run
 ```
-Unit testing is included in the 401ECommSite/FrontendTesting project using the xUnit test framework.
+Unit testing is included in the XunitTestECommApp project using the xUnit test framework.
 Tests have been provided for models, view models, controllers, and utility classes for the application.

 ---